-Students can elect to take the APPhysics 1 exam credit.
-It is more mathematical in nature than Physics 1 and the class move sata faster pace.
-First semester topics includelinear motion, Newton's first law, Newton's second law, Newton's 3rd law, work and linear motion, Newton's first law, Newton's second law, Newton's 3rd law, work and linear motion, Newton's first law, Newton's second law, Newton's 3rd law, work and linear motion, Newton's second law, Newton's 3rd law, work and linear motion, Newton's second law, Newton's 3rd law, work and linear motion, Newton's 3rd law, work and linear motion law, Newton's 3rd law, work and linear motion law, Newton's 3rd law, work and linear motion law, linear motenergy, circular and rotational motion, gravitation, momentum and vectors.
-An egg dropprojectanda mousetrap vehicleconstruction projectwillbecompletedduring theyear.
-Secondsemesterincludes statics, waves and sound, and electricity and magnetism.
+Students can electtotake the APPhysics 1 examcredit.
+It is more mathematical in nature than Physics 1 and the class moves at a faster pace.
+First semester to pics include linear motion, Newton's first law, Newton's second law, Newton's 3 rd law, work and energy, circular and rotational motion, gravitation, momentum and vectors.
+An egg drop project and a mouse trap vehicle construction project will be completed during the year.
+Second semester includes statics, waves and sound, and electricity and magnetism.
 Laboratory experimentation and demonstrations is emphasized.
-Students will be comeskilled at modeling physics using graphical and mathematical
+Students will be comeskilled at modeling physics using graphical and mathematical means.